zackcornelius/hubitat-ikea/knockturn-alley-driver/README.md

 Simple toolkit driver to let developers peer deep into the guts of Zigbee devices.

-**Note:** this driver is useless to end-users as it cannot control any smart device.
+**Note:** This driver is useless to non-developers as it cannot actually control any smart device.

 | Spells | Attributes Report |
 |--------|-------------------|